API reference

 Yes

-The UUID of the target group
+The target group ID.

 Responses